Prologue: The Prophecy

 Head Scribe A’nir, Library of History

-Note from Oryn of Crescent Valley: The neutral stance of the Priestly Tribes is still not observed by either the Sky or Sea Faction, though they have not attacked since the fires at the end of the year of the Cicada’s Song, Cycle 1412.
+Note from Oryn of Crescent Valley: The neutral stance of the Priestly Tribes is still not observed by either Faction, though they have not attacked since the fires at the end of the year of the year 412.

-The only thing that keeps us clinging to hope is a vision Cleric Iri, First Oracle of the Islands, had upon visiting the Sky Faction’s territory:
+Hope rests only in a prophecy Cleric Iri, First Oracle of the Islands, realized upon visiting the Sky Faction’s territory:

 Hate fueled by pride cold as the arctic froze the land in a constant winter of war, but there will come a day when love with passion hot as the sun will draw them to the spring of peace.